 What are the most important things to know about Descovy?

 Descovy can cause serious, life-threatening side effects.
-These include a buildup ofContact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis: in the blood ( ) and severe problems.
+These include a buildup ofContact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis: in the blood ( ), severe problems, and new or worsening kidney problems, including kidney failure.

 - Weakness or tiredness